 Take me, for instance: you probably think of me as someone who doesn’t take life too seriously.
 Knows how to have a laugh.
 Swears a bit more than you’d be comfortable with if your mum was in the room (although as we’ve established, I’m so good at it that she probably wouldn’t notice).

-But you also might know me as the person who gets irate about corporate jargon, ebooks that aren’t edited properly, and when people walk too close behind me in shoes louder than your old college fuckbuddy knocking on your door at 4am.
+But you also might know me as the person who gets irate about corporate jargon, ebooks that aren’t edited properly, and when people walk too close behind me in loud shoes.
 Subject matter makes a difference, and so it should.

 Your voice isn’t just about how you sound.
 It’s about what you say – it’s about your ideas and your opinions and your values and what you think is wrong and right in the world.
 My voice comes out different when I’m talking about something that pisses me off than it does when I’m talking about something that inspires me.
 But it’s all still me.
 And you’d know it was still me.